Kawara-dera: Overview

 Kawara-dera was ranked as one of the four great temples of Asuka, along with Asuka-dera, Yakushi-ji, and Daikan-daiji, and is thought to have been built during the reign of Emperor Tenchi in the mid-7th century; however, there is no mention of its founding in the Nihon Shoki.
 As a result, the time and circumstances of its founding have been debated for many years, leading to it being called the "mysterious great temple."
-When the capital was moved from Asuka to Heijō-kyō, the other three great temple were relocated but for unknown reasons Kawara-dera was left behind..
+When the capital was moved from Asuka to Heijō-kyō, the other three great temple were relocated but for unknown reasons Kawara-dera was left behind.

 The entry for the 4th year of Hakuchi (653) in the Nihon Shoki states that "Upon the death of the monk Sōmin, many Buddhist statues were placed at Kawara-dera for memorial services," but the editor of the Nihon Shoki adds a note saying that "it may have been Yamada-dera, not Kawara-dera," which shows that this story was already unclear at the time the Nihon Shoki was compiled.
 The first confirmed appearance of Kawara-dera in historical documents is the entry for March of the 2nd year of Emperor Tenmu's reign (673) in the Nihon Shoki.
 According to this entry, "writers were gathered and the entire Buddhist canon was copied for the first time at Kawara-dera."
 This article is famous as the first mention of a project to copy all Buddhist scriptures in Japan, but the name Kawara-dera appears suddenly in this article, and the circumstances of its founding are not described.
 Therefore, several theories about the founding of Kawara-dera exist.

-The Shōji Engishū states that the temple was founded in the 13th year of the reign of Emperor Bidatsu (584), but this is not supported by an archaeological evidence.
+The Shōji Engishū states that the temple was founded in the 13th year of the reign of Emperor Bidatsu (584), but this is not supported by any archaeological evidence.
 If the description in the Nihon Shoki is to be believed, the prevailing theory is that Emperor Tenchi founded it on the site of Kawara-miya Palace, which was occupied by his mother, Empress Saimei (Empress Kōgyoku, re-enthroned).
-Kawara-miya Palace was a temporary palace used between the burning of Asuka Itabuki Palace in the first year of the reign of Emperor Saimei (655) and the move to Okamoto Palace the following year).
+Kawara-miya Palace was a temporary palace used between the burning of Asuka Itabuki Palace in the first year of the reign of Emperor Saimei (655) and the move to Okamoto Palace the following year.